-The vaporizers installed consist of both submerged combustion vaporizers (SCV) and open rack vaporizer (ORV) - the latter in operation as from the second quarter 2013 onwards.
-In 2021, Fluxys LNG committed to build 3 new ORVs to reduce its greenhouse gases emissions and to increase its regasification capacity as from 2024.
+The vaporizers installed consist of both submerged combustion vaporizers (SCV) and open rack vaporizers (ORVs).
+A first ORV came into service in the second quarter of 2013 and 3 new ORVs were commissioned in 2023 in order to reduce the greenhouse gases emissions and to increase the regasification capacity of the LNG terminal.